andrewcoggins/TradingPlatform/README.md

 ## Requirements

 Java 8 and Java SDK are necessary to run TP.
-All further requirements are described in *pom.xml* and will be added upon enabling maven nature.
+All further requirements are specified in *pom.xml* and will be added upon enabling maven nature.

 ## To Use